Malaysia–United States relations

 Malaysian Prime Minister Anwar Ibrahim with US President Joe Biden and their spouses Wan Azizah Wan Ismail and Jill Biden during APEC United States 2023 on 11 November.

 Bilateral ties between Malaysia and the United States were established upon Malayan independence in 1957.
-The US was, and still is one of the largest trading partners for Malaysia and is traditionally considered to be Malaysia's oldest and closest ally in military, economic and education sectors.
+The US was, and still is, one of the largest trading partners for Malaysia and is traditionally considered to be Malaysia's oldest and closest ally in military, economic and education sectors.
 Malaya was the predecessor state to Malaysia, a larger federation formed through the merger of Malaya, North Borneo, Sarawak and Singapore in 1963.
 Immediately before the merger, the latter three territories were previously part of the British Empire.
-But the US has had consular and commercial presence in Malaya since the 1800s.
-US merchants, especially Joseph William Torrey together with Thomas Bradley Harris also had commercial interests in north western coast of Borneo in the 19th century as well, where they established the American Trading Company of Borneo.
+But the US has had a consular and commercial presence in Malaya since the 1800s.
+US merchants, especially Joseph William Torrey together with Thomas Bradley Harris, also had commercial interests in the north western coast of Borneo in the 19th century, where they established the American Trading Company of Borneo.

 Malaysia has its embassy in Washington, D.C., and consulate-general offices in Los Angeles and New York City.
 The United States maintains its embassy in Kuala Lumpur.
 Beginning in April 2014, the US considered Malaysia as a Comprehensive Partner which increased the importance of diplomatic ties as part of President Barack Obama's Pivot to Asia policy.
 The partnership increased bilateral consultations and co-operation on politics, diplomacy, trade, investment, education, people-to-people ties, security, the environment, science, technology and energy, which continued to be enhanced by President Donald Trump in 2017.

 In 2016, the US is Malaysia's third largest export market in terms of value, while Malaysia is the US's 25th largest export destination and among the largest trading partners for the latter.